 On Lipscomb Street in Fairmount.

 Fairmount yet again.
 (And what about that long, low slab to the right?
 More on that later.)

 In front of 1222 Virginia Place in Arlington Heights.
 Another post is across the street.
 A resident told me that the block was developed in the 1920s.
 According to Tarrant Appraisal District, the house at 1222 was built in 1929; no city directory lists an occupant at that address until 1930.
 Perhaps the post was intended solely as an address sign.

-At the nearby Markeen Apartments (1910) on St. Louis Avenue.
+At the nearby Markeen Apartments (1910) on St. Louis Avenue on the near South Side.
 The “fireproof” Markeen also was built after the 1909 fire.

 So, what are all these concrete posts?
 Right you are: They’re hitching posts.